Stone Cold Steve Austin: Austin 3:16 and rise to superstardom (1996–1997)

-On Raw, Austin partnered with the returning Shawn Michaels, as they both had a mutual enemy in the Harts.
-They defeated Owen Hart and The British Bulldog for the WWF Tag Team Championship.
-Despite being champions, the two constantly argued and ultimately faced each other in a match at King of the Ring, which ended in a double disqualification after both men attacked the referee.
-Michaels was later forced to vacate his championship due to an injury.
-Hart and Bulldog won a tournament to face Austin and a partner of his choice, but he refused to pick a partner and decided to face the duo by himself.
-Late in the match, a debuting Dude Love came out to offer assistance.
-Austin accepted and the duo won the match and the titles, making Austin a two-time tag team champion.
-Austin continued his feud with the Hart family, becoming embroiled in a heated rivalry particularly with Owen, who pinned a distracted Austin and secured victory for The Hart Foundation in the ten-man Tag Team match main event of In Your House 16: Canadian Stampede, where Austin was partnered with Ken Shamrock, Goldust, and The Legion of Doom.

-At SummerSlam 1997, Austin and Owen faced each other with the Intercontinental Championship on the line, with Owen adding a stipulation that Austin would have to kiss his buttocks if he lost.
+Austin won the WWF Tag Team Championship twice: first with Shawn Michaels, who vacated the title due to an injury, and with Dude Love.
+Austin also feuded with Owen Hart, facing him during a ten-man Tag Team match at In Your House 16: Canadian Stampede.
+At SummerSlam 1997, Austin defeated Owen for the Intercontinental Championship.
 During the match, Owen botched a Sit-out Piledriver and dropped Austin on his head, resulting in a legitimate bruised spinal cord and temporary paralysis for Austin.
-As Owen stalled by baiting the audience, Austin managed to crawl over and pin Hart using a roll-up to win the championship.
-A visibly injured and dazed Austin was helped to his feet by several referees and led to the back.
 Due to the severity of his neck injury, Austin was forced to relinquish both championships.
 On September 22, on the first-ever Raw to be broadcast from Madison Square Garden, McMahon told Austin he wasn't physically cleared to compete, and after several weeks of build-up, Austin delivered his Stone Cold Stunner to McMahon, causing the fans in attendance to go ballistic.
 Austin was then arrested as part of the storyline, and was sidelined until Survivor Series.
 However, in the interim, he made several appearances, one being at Badd Blood where he was involved in the finish of a match between Owen and Faarooq for the vacant Intercontinental Championship.
 Austin hit Faarooq with the Intercontinental Championship belt while the referee's back was turned, causing Hart to win the match and the title.
 Austin's motive was to keep Owen as champion, as demonstrated when he interfered in Hart's matches on Raw.
 Austin regained the Intercontinental Championship from Hart at Survivor Series.